How to Use GitHub for WordPress Development

-This will pull all changes from GitHub, and copy them over.
+This command will pull all changes from GitHub and copy them over.
 Your local repository will now be synced up with your GitHub repository.

 With that done, you have successfully created a new GitHub project for a WordPress theme!
 At this point, feel free to continue experimenting with these tools to see what you can accomplish.